Under

 the moment, at least) has settled the personal and regional rivalry between

-with Tripoli as its capital; and they do not want foreign boots on Libyan soil.
+country with Tripoli as its capital; and they do not want foreign boots on

-The unity of the rebels, in short, is based upon a common desire to oust the
+Libyan soil.
+The unity of the rebels, in short, is based upon a common desire

 The